Flog your rubbish for cash

 Am I guaranteed to make cash?

 Nothing is guaranteed, and it's quite possible you could end up listing something for sale and getting no takers.
-Though all the items listed above have been successfully sold online in the last three months – and as our analysis shows, there have been 100s of this kind of sale in the last few months alone.
+All the items listed above have been successfully sold online though – in fact, as our analysis shows, there have been 100s of this kind of sale within a three-month period alone.

-Of course, there is the danger that by putting this in our weekly email, the price of loo roll tubes will plummet as people flock to sites such as eBay to sell their stash.
+Of course, there is the danger that if this becomes super popular, the price of loo roll tubes will plummet as people flock to sites such as eBay to sell their stash.
 Yet this concept isn't brand-new.
 It's been covered in the past by other sites, such as Skint Dad, and people are still managing to sell their rubbish for decent amounts.

 Is it worth it?